Fosowl/S.T.A.R.S.E.T-Game-Engine/README.md

 - [Contributing](#Contributing)
 - [Support](#Support)

- :warning: If you are an EPITA, EPITECH, or 42 student using this for csfml project will result a -42 unless you become a contributor for the project.
+ :warning: If you are an EPITA, EPITECH, or 42 student using this for csfml project will result in a -42 unless you become a contributor for this project.

 ## Installation